sysfce2/Zpg/README.md

   unsigned long textSize = 0;
   const unsigned char *pFileTextData = myZpg.getFileData("data/mytext.txt", &textSize, false);

-  return 0; // Don't need free any data...
+  // Don't need free any data...
 LibZpg handles it by itself.
-(But you can 'force' it: myZpg.unloadAll()) }
+  // But you can 'force' it: myZpg.unloadAll() return 0;
+}
 ```